nawinto99/kuppy-lite/README.md

 ## Testing and Code Quality

-This template includes pre-configured code formatters (flake8, black), a security linter (bandit), and a unit testing framework (pytest).
+This template includes pre-config

+ured code formatters (flake8, black), a security linter (bandit), and a unit testing framework (pytest).
 To ensure code quality and correctness, follow these guidelines:

 - Run the code formatters before committing any changes.
 Use the command `poetry run pre-commit run --all-files` to automatically format the code according to the defined rules.
 - Run the security linter using `poetry run bandit -r .` to identify potential security issues in your code.